Online Video Support:

 Purpose: Come join us for a day learning from and connecting with treatment providers for gifted and twice-exceptional children and families.

-Anxiety, Perfectionism and the Role of the Inner Critic
+Anxiety, Perfectionism and the Role of the Inner Critic: understanding intensity and the gifted mind

-ADHD diagnosis and treatment in gifted and twice-exceptional
+ADHD and Medication: understanding diagnosis and treatment in the gifted and twice-exceptional

 Spectrum Disorders: learning how giftedness and spectrum disorders can overlap

-Occupational Therapy: why it's helpful for gifted and 2e, how to incorporate at home
+Occupational Therapy: why the gifted and 2E benefit from OT and how to incorporate at home

 Timing: 9:00 AM - 3:30 PM